senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 ## Synopsis

-Using `minikube` bring up a Senzing stack on Kubernetes using Helm, RabbitMQ, and a PostgreSQL database.
+Using `minikube`, bring up a Senzing stack on Kubernetes using Helm, RabbitMQ, and a PostgreSQL database.

 ## Overview